Information about becoming a stallholder with us

 WHAT IS A FARMERS' MARKET?

-A farmers’ market is a predominantly fresh food market that operates regularly within a community at a focal public location that provides a suitable environment for farmers and food producers to sell farm origin and associated value added processed food products directly to customers.
+A farmers’ market is a predominantly fresh food market that operates regularly within a community at a focal public location.
+It provides a suitable environment for farmers and food producers to sell farm origin and associated value added processed food products directly to customers.

 Proud Member of the Australian Farmers’ Market Association